 • The body is used to being a confirming, congruent “language” to the spoken word.
 It’s hard enough to construct lies, but flawlessly compelling your body into being perfectly congruent with your lies is virtually impossible.
 If you are lying, your body language is mannered as you seek to present a coherence stance with what you are saying.
 A quick, one-sided shrug is a clear sign of incongruency between body and mind.
 Incongruency is the hallmark of lying.

 As is often the case in social science, what we discover through careful research frequently contradicts popular belief.
 Geiselman and his team are hard-core lie detectors.
 The team regularly engages in ongoing applied research, teaching lie-detecting interview techniques to police, military, and intelligence officers.
-Here are a just a few of Dr. Geiselman's findings:
+Here are just a few of Dr. Geiselman’s findings:

-• The notion that a liar will avert his eyes (presumably in shame) is another cultural myth.
+• “A liar will avert his eyes (presumably in shame).”
+Another cultural myth.
 A liar will tend to stare right at you while lying, and continue staring afterward.
 Research tells us that this is because they are attempting to gauge your reactions to see if you are buying what they are selling.
 An honest answer will involve looking away, which oddly enough, is correlated with truthfulness.
-Neuro-Linguistic programming has mapped the eye movements of how memory is accessed, and this analysis provides a valuable set of clues for detecting deception.

-• Another body language "tell" is that liars tend to gesture toward their bodies, often pointing to themselves, or touching their face.
+• “Liars keep their hands still or in their pockets.”
+Another body language “tell” is that liars tend to gesture toward their bodies, often pointing to themselves, or touching their face.
 Honest responders tend to point away.
 Liars also touch or tighten their lips, or play with their hair.
-Or you might see a "gestural retreat" with a step backward, and crossed arms.
+Or you might see a “gestural retreat” with a step backward, and crossed arms.
 Or they rub their necks.
 Sometimes they may wring their hands, self-caressing, soothing themselves through the anxiety of deception.
 Or a finger pointing one way, while their eyes are pointing another.
 Body language never lies.

-• Liars will often act confused and ask you to repeat the question.
+• “Liars are prepared for every question you ask.”
+Liars will often act confused and ask you to repeat the question.
 This is because, unless a lie is prepared beforehand, the prefrontal cortex needs time to construct a suitable fiction to answer the question.

 Geiselman teaches police and intelligence officers how to use neuro-science to add to the already heavy cognitive load of the liar by asking them to tell their story backwards.

-Deceptive people are already under a heavy cognitive load because they have to maintain the consistency of their story over time.
-They also have to monitor the person who is interviewing them to see if they’re buying the story or they have to adjust the story to make it more believable.The reverse-order technique adds to that heavy cognitive load, increasing the likelihood of the telltale signs of deception.
-We use the reverse-order technique near the end of the interview when we think we’ve got about as much information as we’re going to get from their story and our follow-up questions.We’ll say something like, "Thank you very much for what you’ve told me.
+“The reverse-order technique adds to that heavy cognitive load, increasing the likelihood of the telltale signs of deception.
+We use the reverse-order technique near the end of the interview when we think we’ve got about as much information as we’re going to get from their story and our follow-up questions.We’ll say something like, ‘Thank you very much for what you’ve told me.
 It’s been very helpful, but now I’d like you to try just one more thing to see if you can remember anything further.

 Lying and the Restless Lie Face

-2. Notice the slight rise of the eyebrows in the center forehead.
+1. Notice the slight rise of the eyebrows in the center forehead.
 This is a micro-expression which is a sign of fear.
 This elevation of the eyebrows may be detected during the telling of the lie, or while they are holding eye contact with you (as liars tend to do) just after telling a lie.
 The reason for fear is obviously the fear of disclosure.
 This is another reason why a liar will study your face intently.

-4. Notice the hand toward the body, a bad liar will often touch their lips or otherwise obscure their face.
+3. Notice the hand toward the body, a bad liar will often touch their lips or otherwise obscure their face.

 How To Spot a Lie… Start by Not Trusting Your Gut Reaction

-Geiselman warns that it's a myth that we can have a reliable "gut reaction" to detecting a lie.
-Your actual ability to detect a lie is not at all related to your "gut" reaction.
+Geiselman4 warns that it’s a myth that we can have a reliable “gut reaction” to detecting a lie.
+Your actual ability to detect a lie is not at all related to your “gut” reaction.

 This is another popular myth that has been dismissed by research.
 It’s not that you don’t have a “gut” reaction.
 You do.
 But this reaction is far less predictive of your ability to spot a lie than you may believe.
 On the other hand, Dr. Geiselman warns that if you tend to hyper-focus and over-analyze, you might do worse than just going with your gut reaction.